 Growing up in the '70s, our house was filled with macramé plant hangers.
 I noticed a resurgence of these--even Anthropologie has made their contribution.
 So I decided to combine my new-found love for the succulent terrarium with the plant hanger.
-But, I must admit, I was not on board for learning a new craft.
+But, I must admit, I was not on board for learning a new craft, so I created this by using some of my favorite mid-level difficulty knitting techniques!

 Hence, the Knitted Terrarium Hanger.
 I used inexpensive, natural cooking twine.
 I don't have an exact yardage, but I probably only used about one-third of the cone on size US 8 dpn's.
 I don't think gauge matters on this--you're just slipping it around a 6" glass bubble bowl.
 I tied off the top around a metal O-ring you find at a hardware store using a slip knot.
 There probably is a nicer option to the slip knot, but again, not really into learning about knot tying.